phillipj/node-plex-api/Readme.md

 	result.attributes; // MediaContainer attributes
 	result.directory; // array of Directory items
-										// all directories will have the .uri-attribute attached });
+			  // all directory-items will have the .uri-attribute attached });
 ```